Hero-OEC/InkAlchemy/replit.md

 ### January 2025 - Migration to Replit Environment
 - Successfully migrated InkAlchemy from Replit Agent to standard Replit environment
 - Verified all dependencies and packages are properly installed and configured
+- Application running smoothly with Express backend on port 5000 and Vite frontend
+- All existing features preserved including character, location, timeline, magic systems, lore, and notes management
-- Set up PostgreSQL database with proper environment variables and connection
+- Project ready for continued development and future Supabase migration for authentication and wiki export featuresse with proper environment variables and connection
 - Applied database schema using Drizzle migrations successfully
 - Confirmed API endpoints are responding correctly and application is fully functional
 - Ensured security best practices with proper client/server separation